automatika-robotics/kompass/README.md

 - Do a deep dive into Kompass [**components**](https://automatika-robotics.github.io/kompass/navigation/index.html) 🤖
 - Learn more about the [**design concepts**](https://automatika-robotics.github.io/kompass/design/index.html) of Kompass 📚

-> [!NOTE]
-> This is an alpha release of Kompass.
-Breaking changes are to be expected.

 Kompass is divided into several interacting components each responsible for one of the navigation subtasks: